May 31, 2019

 A world-class beer competition requires a world-class panel of judges, and that’s exactly what the USA Beer Ratings event has assembled in San Francisco.
 These judges represent every important sector of the beer industry, from distribution to retail.
 They all have commercial buying experience, and as such, they are particularly attuned to the changing preferences and behaviours of beer drinkers.
 They understand quite well what they are likely to purchase, either at a retail store or at an on-premise establishment.

-As can be seen, what all five judges have in common is great familiarity with the tastes and preferences of the average beer drinker.
+As can be seen, what all three judges have in common is great familiarity with the tastes and preferences of the average beer drinker.
 As part of the judging criteria of the USA Beer Ratings event, they were asked to consider beer from the perspective of the consumer.
 “Is this a beer a consumer is likely to order more than once?”
 “How would a consumer view the overall taste and quality of this beer?”

 This diversity in backgrounds is especially important for the USA Beer Ratings event.
 Judges are asked to consider three different criteria – Quality, Value and Packaging – and assign them an overall score.
 These scores are then weighted and combined into an overall score on a 100-point scale.
 Each of these criteria is extremely important because, unlike traditional beer competitions, the USA Beer Ratings event takes into account more than just how a beer tastes, or its overall flavour and aroma profile.
 Instead, judges are asked to take a much more holistic view of a beer, taking into account how it looks in the bottle, what the packaging and design look like, and how much value the beer provides relative to its peers in the marketplace.